surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 ## General Section

-- **Title** specify title for the chart selected.
+- <b>Title</b> specify title for the chart selected.

-- **Position** align title to top,bottom,left,right position.
+- <b>Position</b> align title to top,bottom,left,right position.

-- **Label** Specify label text.
+- <b>Label</b> Specify label text.

-- **Padding** specifies spacing at the top,bottom,left and right side of the charts and Axis. it accepts the number range in between 0 to 100.
+- <b>Padding</b> Specifies spacing at the top,bottom,left and right side of the charts and Axis. it accepts the number range in between 0 to 100.

-- **Tooltips** if the underlying field defines a description for a measure, that description is displayed on moving the hover over the column.
+-<b>Tooltips** if the underlying field defines a description for a measure, that description is displayed on moving the hover over the column.

 - **Grouped Tooltips** if more than one measure field is selected, it displays both the measure values on moving the hover over the column.